 I’ve been getting a lot of questions about hair care from friends and readers.
 As you may know hair is as uniquely different as each and every one of us.
 No one is alike and neither is anyone’s hair even if our hair may look similar.

 To start a healthy hair journey with natural products you must first know more about your hair as well as its likes and dislikes.
-There really is no point forcing it to do what is doesn’t do naturally on a daily basis if you true desire is to grow longer healthier hair.
+There’s really no point forcing it to do what is doesn't do naturally on a daily basis if you true desire is to grow longer healthier hair.
 If you have a short chic haircut or plan to keep your hair at the length it currently is, the only thing you need to really know is the best styling products for your hair style and maintain an effective cleansing and conditioning routine.
 If your hair is longer than shoulder length and you plan to continue growing it out, the ends of your hair are much older and need specific attention and care to maintain.

 Let’s do a hair consultation like we would a skin consultation.
 Here are a bunch of questions to help you understand your hair type and what makes it specifically unique.
 Once you know more about your hair you will be able to make any positive changes that you need to or get clarity about what you may already be doing that works perfectly.